mbabynames search ✿

 Hope Amelia

-Hope carries the meaning "noble and strong" while Amelia brings "industrious".
+Hope carries the meaning "hope" while Amelia brings "industrious".
 Said together, Hope Amelia has both weight and warmth.
 The longer Amelia (3 syllables) builds on the shorter Hope, giving the name forward momentum.

 Hope Evangeline